Single Status Document Authentication & Legalization in Canada

 • Declaration of No Impediment

-There are also different terms for ‘authentication’.
+Additionally, there are also different terms for ‘authentication’.
 Some countries may ask for an attestation, others ask for a single status apostille.
-Since Canada did not sign The Hague Apostille Convention, you cannot get documents apostilled in Canada.
-Instead, the process is called authentication and legalization and it is an acceptable equivalent.
+Since Canada is a member of The Hague Apostille Convention it only issues apostilles.

-Once you’ve determined the certificate format needed, it’s time to prepare it for authentication.
-Single status affidavits, like all private legal documents, must be notarized before being submitted to Global Affairs Canada.
+Once you’ve determined the certificate format needed and the authentication type, it’s time to prepare your document.
+Single status affidavits and marriage search letters, like all private legal documents, must be notarized before being submitted to Global Affairs Canada.

 Some embassies also ask for a certified true copy, a translation, and supporting documents.
 It’s important that you consult the Embassy and prepare everything in advance to avoid your request being rejected.

-2- How to submit a Single Status Certificate for Canada authentication
+2- How to submit a Single Status Certificate for Canada apostille

-The next step is authentication at Global Affairs Canada Ottawa.
-Global Affairs Canada will not authenticate a single status certificate that:
+The next step is apostille at Global Affairs Canada Ottawa or a provincial competent authority.
+Global Affairs Canada will not apostille a single status certificate that:

 • Is not an original